 This is one of the reasons why you should avoid taking cash out using a credit card, specially if the source where you will paying does not have a secured Credit Card Processing.
 You’ll be hit with charges – up to 4% or more with some companies.
 The interest rate for cash withdrawals is also usually higher than for purchases.

 Credit cards are not for everyone.
 Like tools, in the wrong hands, they can be dangerous.
-If you have personality traits like a tendency to lack self control, if you’re in the process of repairing your finances, or if you’re not ready for personal responsibility, avoid credit cards until you are mentally and emotionally prepared.
+If you have personality traits like a tendency to lack self control, if you’re in the process of repairing your finances, or if you’re not ready for personal responsibility, avoid credit cards until you are mentally and emotionally prepared and once you decide to start using them always make sure to stick to the best card payment solutions.